Special Needs Adoption

 - Children who live in Pennsylvania

 Long before many adoption agencies began to focus on children with special needs, Diakon was a trendsetter.
-In the early 1970s, when most adoptions focused on the placement of health white infants, our program began to emphasize primarily children and older youths with a range of special needs.
+In the early 1970s, when most adoptions focused on the placement of healthy white infants, our program began to emphasize primarily children and older youths with a range of special needs.

 In fact, we became a national model for that effort and, under a contract, helped to train other adoption organizations across the country.